New York antitrust trial begins over credit card arbitrations

-NEW YORK (Reuters) - Three of the largest U.S. credit card issuers headed to trial on Monday to defend accusations that they colluded to force customers to agree to settle disputes through arbitration rather than in class action lawsuits.
+NEW YORK, Jan 7 (Reuters) - Three of the largest U.S. credit card issuers headed to trial on Monday to defend accusations that they colluded to force customers to agree to settle disputes through arbitration rather than in class action lawsuits.

-American Express Co (AXP.N), Discover Financial Services (DFS.N) and Citigroup Inc (C.N) face the allegations in two antitrust lawsuits filed by customers who had to sign arbitration agreements in order to get credit cards.
+American Express Co, Discover Financial Services and Citigroup Inc face the allegations in two antitrust lawsuits filed by customers who had to sign arbitration agreements in order to get credit cards.

 U.S. District Judge William Pauley in Manhattan is hearing the cases without a jury.